VIB-PSB/ksrates/README.md

 ### Nextflow pipeline

-Instructions to execute the Nextflow pipeline (recommended).
+Instructions to execute the Nextflow pipeline.

 #### Installation